neondatabase/website/content/docs/reference/glossary.md

 ## PostgreSQL users

 PostgreSQL users are created as a part of your Neon project and can be managed via the Neon web UI.
-A system user `web-access` is used for the SQL Editor in Neon UI and for link authentication for psql.
+A system user `web-access` is used for the SQL Editor in Neon UI and for link authentication for `psql`.
 This user cannot be removed or used for authenticating in other scenarios.

 ### User